skies09/nfl-favourite-team/README.md

 # **NFL Favourite Team**
 ---

-This is the milestone project for the Interactive Frontend Development milestone project  module for CodeInstitute.
+This is the milestone project for the Interactive Frontend Development milestone project  module for Code Institute.
 This is a data dashboard that visualizes the dataset from nfl-favourite-team which grades the 32 NFL teams by categories, to be used to pick a new favourite team.

+##Starting the project
+After locating the nfl favourite team data I decided to display this data to visually aid American Football fans to select a favourite team easily.
+I started by selecting the most useful categories and generating the graphs.
+Once the graphs were completed I added the header and information but felt the page was lacking.
+After speaking to fans I discovered that location is a big factor of which team to support and so I included a map with all the locations of each teams stadium.
+(This is the first factor on the page as fans made it clear this was ver important.)
+Following on from this I was curious of how popular each team is and so created the poll at the end.

 ## Strategy for the project